Guitar Lesson

 Painted 1934 by Balthus

 This early shocker still shocks.
-Other Surrealist pieces with explicit nudity are findable on the net in high-res museum photos; but for Guitar Lesson, this was the best photo I could find.
-Even the booklength study Balthus (Skira/Rizzoli, 1979/82) has it only in a small black and white reproduction.
+Other Surrealist pieces with explicit nudity are findable on the net in high-res museum photos; but for Guitar Lesson, this low-res photo was the best I could find.
+Even the book-length study Balthus (Skira/Rizzoli, 1979/82) has it only in a small black and white reproduction.
 Even a century later, it pushes everyone's buttons.
 Rape; an underage victim; betrayal by a teacher; and a lesbian rapist too.

-It's got a cunning reference most of us would miss, but viewers a century ago would catch.
+It's got a cunning reference art viewers a century ago would catch, but most of us today would miss.
 The tutor plays her student, whose body echoes her guitar--ukelele, really.
 That uke at the foot of the canvas echoes the instrument in Henri Rousseau's The Sleeping Gypsy a generation earlier--a lion in the desert approaching a sleeper with guitar or lute.
 Different predators, different genders, but parallel predicaments.

 This is either planned consensual roleplaying, or a staged depiction of rape, or a dream.
 However you explain it, you can't trust what meets the eye.
 Admittedly, a lot meets the eye.
 Hard to look past it to think about motives.